 The notification editor supports plain text and Smarty template language for dynamic personalization.
 Learn more about using Smarty in message content.

 - Title - Notification titles appear as bold text, above or below the notification content, and can be used to add emphasis.
 Titles may not be supported by earlier versions of iOS and Android.
-If not provided, or supported by the receiving device, the name of your app will still be displayed.
+If not provided, or not supported by the receiving device, the name of your app will still be displayed.

 - Subtitle (optional) - Use notification subtitles to describe the purpose of your notification.
 Android devices display the subtitle at the top of the notification while iOS devices display it just below the notification title.
 Similar to notification title, support may be limited to later versions of iOS and Android.